-- Residence Hall Kitchens ("Golden Pears") are not reservable for SPE's.
+- Residence Hall Kitchens ("Golden Pears") are not reservable.

-- Events that do not adhere to SPE registration guidelines and/or policies will be shut down by any member of the Campus Police, Residential Life Professional or Student Staff, the Dean on-call, or other college administrators.
+- Events that do not adhere to the Common Space reservation guidelines and/or policies will be shut down by any member of the Campus Police, Residential Life Professional or Student Staff, the Dean on-call, or other college administrators.

-- Any violation of policies in conjunction with your SPE can result in sanctions against the SPE hosts as individuals, ini addition to other non-compliant individuals.
+- Any violation of policies in conjunction with your gathering can result in sanctions against the hosts as individuals, in addition to other non-compliant individuals.

 - It is recommended that hosts gather dedicated and reliable associates to assist them in their duties and responsibilities.

-Once you understand the guidelines, you are ready to complete the SPE Request Form.
+Once you understand the guidelines, you are ready to complete the COMMON ROOM RESERVATION Request Form.
 Please allow for two business days for the desired building's Area Coordinator to process your request.